 - North Dakota Scholars – full-tuition scholarships (shared by the state and University of Jamestown); merit-based (ACT score) as determined by state guidelines; required to maintain cumulative GPA’s of 3.5.

-- North Dakota Indian Scholarships – ranges from $800 – $2000/year; merit and need-based; must maintain minimum 2.0 GPA; eligibility determined by state guidelines.
+- North Dakota Indian Scholarships - $1250/year undergraduate maximum, $1870/year graduate maximum; merit and need-based; must maintain minimum 2.0 GPA; eligibility determined by state guidelines.

 University of Jamestown may have need-based funding available to qualifying students.
 Please complete the FAFSA for determination of your eligibility for this funding.